 The Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and the Emergency Planning Community Right to Know Act (EPCRA) are laws enforced by EPA that require entities releasing hazardous substances to notify the federal government.
 When the laws were first passed, EPA did not believe that the release of low levels of ammonia from animal agriculture was included in the intent of the law.
-However, a lawsuit was filed by several environmental groups saying animal agriculture should not be excluded, and in April 2017, the U.S. Circuit Court ruled in favor of those groups.
+However, a lawsuit was filed by several environmental groups saying animal agriculture should not be excluded, and in April 2017, the U.S. Court of Appeals for the D.C.
+Circuit ruled in favor of those groups.

 Chicken farm owners/operators must comply with CERCLA reporting requirements for air releases of ammonia from litter on their farms.
 CERCLA reporting is required for any grower with 20,000 or more birds, according to EPA's guidance.
 Under CERCLA, farms may follow a streamlined reporting process known as continuous release reporting.